CassieHUANGpan/Atliq-Group-Hotel-Booking-Dashboard/README.md

-# Atliq-Group-Hotel-Booking-Dashboard
+# Atliq-Group-Hotel-Booking-PowerBI Dashboard
-# Create a dashboard for hotels booking to show all the key metrics for the Atliq Group
+# Create a PowerBI dashboard for hotels booking to show all the key metrics for the Atliq Group

 #### Domain:  Hospitality
 #### Function: Revenue